deepix/deepix.github.io/_posts/2017-11-26-mac-remote-desktop.markdown

 ### Closing Words

 Those are the steps, as an outline.
-Some of the topics above merit separate posts by themselves (SSH tunnelling anyone!?), but again, I've kept the post focussed on the goal.
+Some of the topics above merit separate posts by themselves (SSH tunneling anyone!?), but again, I've kept the post focused on the goal.
 I hope it is helpful in that regard.